Jesus Leaves No One Without His Table and Supper In His Spiritual House (11.18.13)

-Only after we have "seen" and understood by faith that our sacrifice is acceptable, only after we have recognized the risen Lord in the breaking of the bread (Luke 24,13-35), and eat of it after God has accepted it, has the covenant aspect of our spiritual sacrifice been fully ratified.
+Only after we have "seen" and understood by faith that our faith based sacrifice is acceptable, only after we have recognized the risen Lord in the breaking of the bread (Luke 24,13-35), and eat of it after God has accepted it, has the covenant aspect of our spiritual sacrifice been fully ratified.

 He shows up if he chooses to accept our spiritual sacrifice.